H4HWV2011/msjarvis-public-docs/thesis/02-ms-allis-gbim.md

 - **Section 2.9** documents the GBIM confidence decay pipeline — the live 24-hour decay loop with `needs_verification` escalation.
 - **Section 2.10** is an intellectual honesty record: it documents the retirement of `heuristic_contradiction_v1` and the promotion of `rag_grounded_v2` as the canonical truth judge, now DGM-corroborated.
 - **Section 2.11** documents the ethical architecture of the belief corpus — specifically the exclusion of individual residential owner names and the full accountability metadata required for institutional actors.
-- **Section 2.12** presents the `jarvis-gbim-query-router` service (port 7205) — the PostgreSQL-native GBIM retrieval path, fully operational end-to-end as of April 23, 2026.
+- **Section 2.12** presents the `allis-gbim-query-router` service (port 7205) — the PostgreSQL-native GBIM retrieval path, fully operational end-to-end as of April 23, 2026.
 - **Section 2.13** documents the `mvw_gbim_landowner_spatial` materialized view — its schema, spatial indexing, confirmed row count, and RBAC gate.

 ---